utahwatergardens/Truxor/MP4_TO_GLB_GUIDE.md

 ---

-**Need Help?** Start with Method 1 (Luma AI) for the quickest results, then refine in Blender if needed.
+**Need Help?** Start with Method 1 (Polycam AI) for the quickest FREE results, then refine in Blender if needed.